-Ayurveda is a great alternative to conventional medical treatments and has risen in popularity over the past few years at an incredible rate.
+Ayurveda is a great alternative to conventionalmedical treatments and has risen in popularity over the past few years at an incredible rate.
 Our hotels in Sri Lanka offer original, traditional treatments in luxurious settings.
-Check out our best offers for Ayurveda in Sri Lanka if you are seeking Ayurvedic treatments from genuine specialists.
+Check out our best offers for Ayurveda in Sri Lanka if you are seeking Ayurvedia treatments from genuine specialists.

-Forget about everyday life in one of our authentic Ayurveda or yoga retreats in Sri Lanka - indulge your senses in an oriental paradise and discover inner-peace under the guidance of our highly trained experts.
+Forget about everyday life at one of our authentic Ayurveda oryoga retreats in Sri Lanka - indulge your senses in an oriental paradise and discover inner-peace under the guidance of our highly trained experts.

-The hotels offering ayurvedic treatments usually offer complete programmes, including an ayurvedic diet corresponding to your constitution type, or Dosha.
+The hotels offering Ayurveda treatments usually offer complete programmes, including an Ayurvedic diet corresponding to your constitution type, or Dosha.
 The concept of three Doshas lies at the heart of Ayurveda treatments.
 Ayurveda distinguishes itself from conventional medicine by treating each person as an individual with a unique constitution and unique needs.

-Although India is considered the homeland of Ayurveda, Ayurvedic medicine is of particular importance in Sri Lanka.
-The Sri Lankan Ministry of Health and Indigenous Medicine has a Department of Ayurveda, demonstrating the extent to which medicine in Sri Lanka relies on Ayurvedic teachings.
+Although India is considered the homeland of Ayurveda, Ayurvedic medicine is also of particular importance in Sri Lanka.
+The Sri Lankan Ministry of Health and Indigenous Medicine has a Department of Ayurveda, demonstrating the extent to which they have faith in Ayurvedic teachings.

-The principles of Ayurveda are universal, however Ayurvedic medicines and treatments vary from region to region.
-Some families in Sri Lanka have passed original Ayurvedic recipes from one generation to another, resulting in an incredible range of Ayurvedic recipes across Sri Lanka.
+The principles of Ayurveda are universal, however Ayurvedic Medicines and Ayurvedic treatments vary from region to region.
+Families pass on original Ayurvedic recipes from one generation to another, resulting in an incredible range of Ayurvedic recipes across the different regions of Sri Lanka.

-Intensive Ayurveda in Sri Lanka differs slightly from treatment in India, however the aim is exactly the same - to bring your body and mind into balance.
+Intensive Ayurveda programmes here differ slightly from those in India, however the aim and efficacy is exactly the same - bringing your body and mind into balance.

-Even in the most luxurious ayurvedic resorts in Sri Lanka, it is advised to bring comfortable, casual clothes with you.
-Moderate clothes which do not reveal too much flesh are recommended in public areas (e.g. in restaurants).
+Even in our most luxurious Ayurvedic resorts, it is advised to bring comfortable, casual clothes with you.
+Light, smart-casual clothes are recommended in public areas (e.g. in restaurants).

 The monsoon season in the south-west of Sri Lanka, where most of the SpaDreams hotels are located, lasts from May to September.
 In the north-east the monsoon season lasts from December to February.

-The monsoon season is often advised as the best time for Ayurveda in Sri Lanka - the rain makes the air clean and moisture supports detoxification as skin pores open more easily.
-Whilst the "rainy season" does not mean it will rain all the time, it may get cold in the evening.
-The weather in Sri Lanka is very changeable.
-You have to be prepared for the sun (hat and sun blockers) as well as for the rain during your time in Sri Lanka.
+The monsoon season is often advised as the best time for Ayurveda - the rain cleans the air and moisture supports detoxification as skin pores open more easily.
+The "rainy season" does not mean it will rain at all times, but it may get cold in the evening.
+You should be prepared for the sun (hat and suncream) as well as for the rain during your time here.

-If you fly from Europe to India it is likely that you will arrive at the hotel in the morning, before the check-in, it is advised to consider booking an additional night, to avoid waiting at the hotel lobby.
+If you fly from Europe to Sri Lanka it is likely that you will arrive at the hotel in the morning, before the check-in, and so it is advised to consider booking an additional night, to avoid waiting at the hotel lobby.
 A similar situation may occur if your return flight is in the late evening.

-The customer service in Sri Lanka is outstanding and hospitality is embedded in the culture of Sri Lanka.
-Many locals earn their living from tips rather than their low salaries.
-Tipping is very welcome.
+The customer service in Sri Lanka is outstanding and hospitality is embedded in their culture.
+Many locals earn their living from tips rather than their low salaries so tipping is appreciated.